PedroDSFerreira/osm-mec/app-demo/README.md

    python client.py --h <host_ip> --p <port>
    ```

 The client will establish a connection with the server and start sending video frames.
-The server will process each frame and return the count of detected faces to the client.
+The server will process each frame and return the number of detected people and positions to the client.

 ## Configuration

 - The YOLO model configuration file (`yolov3.cfg`), weights file (`yolov3.weights`), and class names file (`coco.names`) should be placed in the `yolo` directory.
-- In the 'server/face_detection.py' file, you can customize the face detection parameters:
+- In the 'server/face_detection.py' file, you can customize the people detection parameters:
-  - confidence_thresh: Adjust the confidence threshold for face detection.
-Faces with confidence below this threshold will not be counted.
+  - confidence_thresh: Adjust the confidence threshold for people detection.
+People with confidence below this threshold will not be counted.
   - NMS_thresh: Set the Non-Maximum Suppression (NMS) threshold to control the overlap of bounding boxes.
-    Feel free to experiment with these parameters to optimize face detection based on your specific use case.
+    Feel free to experiment with these parameters to optimize people detection based on your specific use case.

 ## Dependencies